tg12/MappingGovUKDomains/README.md

  - uk_gov_shropshire
  - w3pcloud

 Whilst some of these are actually OK, No footprints etc....Some of them are actually quite good...Those of you who use cloudflare...Kudos.
 I have guessed there is a HTTPS site at the available address, I might try HTTP later.
-I know that alot of these are outsourced, I know there are alot of middle level managers (Shame on you!!) to blame here.
-Not the actual "IT workers" per se, "Good people working under shite conditions".
-There is a lack of general training, awareness and budget with regards to this kind of stuff which leaves us in a very vulnerable position as a nation.

 I will be conducting further research, Open to ideas however I am going to map the most commonly used words across all domains (Might be useful to someone out there right?) and some basic security checks.

 I am open to any questions.
-If you want a copy of test data please contact me.
-Any inquires welcome.

 Shameless plug, Available for paid consultancy work.

 Stay Tuned